Exclusion, Selection and Award Criteria

 The selection and award criteria must be developed and managed separately.
 It is possible to conduct these stages simultaneously or in any order where the procedure allows.

-For examples: when using a two stage procedure you may assess the award stage prior to checking the minimum selection criteria are met when only a small number of bids have been received.
+For example: when conducting a two stage procedure you may assess the award stage prior to checking the minimum selection criteria are met when only a small number of bids have been received.

 By applying exclusion grounds and developing relevant and proportionate selection and award criteria you can ensure the successful bidders are well placed to deliver best value for the Scottish public sector.